Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 ### Ideal Use Cases

-Vue is ideally used for anything where you need high performance, and don't mind the restriction of its opinionation.
+Vue is ideally used for anything where you need high performance, and prefer a framework that provides some structure.